 The regulatory-IP nexus

-A recent arbitration exemplifies this shift.
+A recent case exemplifies this trend.
 The dispute concerned a novel medical treatment developed under a collaboration agreement.
 One of the parties filed for regulatory approval with the FDA in the United States in its own name.
 The other party commenced arbitration in Europe under the agreement because it considered that the regulatory approval should have been sought jointly.

-This case illustrates arbitration's ability to navigate the intersection of IP ownership, regulatory frameworks, and commercial collaboration with both speed and discretion.
-But it also foreshadows more challenging disputes on the horizon.
+This case illustrates arbitration's ability to navigate the intersection of IP ownership, regulatory frameworks, and commercial collaboration with both speed, discretion and finality.
+It also foreshadows more challenging disputes on the horizon.

 When the science itself is uncertain